Steelray Project Analyzer - User Guide

 Alternatively, you can create a project set from scratch.
 To begin, right click on the Projects item in the list and select Create New Project Set.
 Once the Project Set is created, either right-click on the Project Set folder or click the Click here to add more link on the Project Set's Settings page to add a project file to the set.

 When Analyzer first starts, the application will check all loaded .mpp and .xer schedules to ensure the source files are present on the filesystem.
-If a schedule is not found, the checkbox will be disabled and the Project Settings page will display a message that the file cannot be found.
+If a schedule is not found, it could have been deleted or renamed, the checkbox will be disabled and the Project Settings page will display a message that the file cannot be found.

 To fix the issue, either remove the project by right-clicking and selecting Remove Project Item from the context menu, or restore the schedule to the filesystem and select Rescan Projects from the Project menu.